ismaelharunid/ask.python/README.md

 Do you want to continue [yes, quit]? q quit

-$ ./ask.py "Do you want to continue?" -r No,nOt,nEver
+$ ./ask.py "Do you want to continue?" -r No,nEver
-Do you want to continue [no, nOt, nEver]?
+Do you want to continue [no, nEver]?
 E never
 ```